CSaratakij/Osube/README.md

 4. Have fun with Osu! ( Great game by the way :) )

 # FAQ
-- Q: Why creating this?
+- Q: Why create this?
 - A : Well, The extraction achrive program in my os (Lubuntu) doesn't create the folder after you extracted the file and extract the multiple beatmaps is painful- -.

 - Q: But Osu! didn't support linux natively, Are you using [Wine](https://www.winehq.org/)?